AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ### Reading

-To read the data, use the methods of {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api}:
+To read the data, use methods of {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api}:

 * {api:anychart.data.TableSelectable.RowProxy#get}get(){api} - accepts the name of a data field, returns its value
 * {api:anychart.data.TableSelectable.RowProxy#getColumn}getColumn(){api} - accepts the number of a column, returns the value